Wizkiller96/WizBot/README.md

 7. Run the bot `dotnet NadekoBot.dll`
 8. 🎉

+###### Update Instructions (todo: WIP)

+Open powershell and run following commands:

+1. Navigate to your bot's folder, for example `cd ~/Desktop/nadekobot`
+2. Pull the latest updates (this will fail if you have custom code changes).
+   - If you don't have custom code changes, just run `git pull`
+   - If you do have custom code changes (changes to .cs files) You have 3 options
+      - Undo all changes with `git checkout -- * && git pull`
+      - Stash changes and try to re-apply them `git stash && git pull && git stash apply`
+      - Commit your changes and resolve merge conflicts `git add . && git commit -m "My commit message" && git pull`
+3. Re-build the bot `dotnet publish -c Release -o output/ src/NadekoBot/`
+4. Run the bot `cd output && dotnet NadekoBot.dll`

 #### Music prerequisites
 In order to use music commands, you need ffmpeg and youtube-dl installed.